 A group of muscles called the pelvic floor cradles and supports organs like your bladder and lower intestine.
-When these muscles aren’t functioning correctly, the Vantage Medical Associates, P.C. team in Far Rockaway, New York, can treat resulting symptoms like urinary incontinence and constipation.
-To learn more about pelvic floor care, call Vantage Medical Associates PC today or book an appointment online.
+When these muscles aren’t functioning correctly, the Vantage Medical Associates, P.C. team can treat resulting symptoms like urinary incontinence and constipation at their offices in the Bergen Beach, Coney Island, Williamsburg, and Sheepshead Bay neighborhoods in Brooklyn, the Far Rockaway neighborhood in Queens, and Brentwood and Babylon, New York.
+To learn more about pelvic floor care, call Vantage Medical Associates P.C. today or book an appointment online.

 Your pelvic floor is made up of the muscles that support the organs in your pelvic region.
 They extend from the pubic bone in the front of your core to the tail bone in the back.
 They span from the left to the right side of your body.